AntCPLab/OpenCoral/README.md

 `make -j 8 rep-ring`

-Run setup to create necessary files and random bits (needed for comparisons etc.):

-`Scripts/setup-online.sh 3`

-This will also generate SSL keys and certificates.
+Run setup to generate SSL keys and certificates.
 See the section replicated secret sharing for binary circuits below for details.

+`Scripts/setup-ssl.sh`

 In order to compile a program, use `./compile.py -R 64`, for example: